Effect of using guided inquiry teaching method in improving grade eight students’ concept of photosynthesis, primary school: Ethiopia

 Abstract

 The main objective of this study was to investigate the effect of using guided inquiry teaching method in improving grade eight students’ conceptual understanding of photosynthesis.
-The study employed Quasi-experimental research method.
-The data collection instruments were multiple choice tests, observation, as well as informal assessment.
-The pre-test and post-test were administered before and after treatment respectively.
-The informal assessment also administered before and after intervention.
+The study employed a quasi-experimental research method.
+The data collection instruments were multiple-choice tests, observations, as well as informal assessment.
+The pre-test and post-test were conducted before and after treatment, respectively.
+The informal assessment was also conducted before and after intervention.
 Besides, the observation was conducted from the first day up to the last day of the intervention.
-The pre-test and post-test data were analyzed using descriptive statistics and t-tests quantitatively while; data collected through informal assessment and observation were presented using narration.
-The finding of pre-test revealed that there was no significant difference between the mean score of the two groups.
-The post-test result revealed that experimental group students significantly improved their conceptual understanding of the topic photosynthesis compared to the control group students.
-The study concluded that guided inquiry teaching method is more effective than the lecture method in improving students’ conceptual understanding of photosynthesis.
-Based on the finding of this study, it was recommended that governments should encourage biology teachers to apply guided inquiry teaching method by providing appropriate instructional material.
+The pretest and post-test data were analysed using descriptive statistics and t-tests quantitatively, while data collected through informal assessment and observation were presented using narration.
+The finding of the pre-test revealed that there was no significant difference between the mean score of the two groups.
+The post-test result revealed that the experimental group students significantly improved their conceptual understanding of the topic photosynthesis compared to the control group students.
+The study concluded that guided inquiry teaching method was more effective than the lecture method in improving students’ conceptual understanding of photosynthesis.
+Based on the findings of this study, it is recommended that governments should encourage biology teachers to apply guided inquiry teaching method by providing appropriate instructional material.

 Downloads